ansible/eda-partner-testing/README.md

 ## Running `tox` in CI

-Place the `.github/workflows/tox.yml` file into the collection repository's `.github/workflows` dir.
+Place both the `.github/workflows/tox.yml` and `.github/workflows/tox.ini` files into the collection repository's `.github/workflows` dir.

 Make sure Github Actions is enabled on the repository.